cirrusflyer275ds/ctx-eor-site/docs/recruiting/customer-walkthrough-example.md

 # Customer Walkthrough Examples

-This section contains narrative-style examples showing how different customers experience the CTX-EOR recruiting process—from setup to candidate delivery.
+This section contains narrative-style examples showing how different customers experience the Hireway recruiting process—from setup to candidate delivery.

 ---